emman038/Frontend_project_quiz/README.md

 ## Extensions
 * Add resume button functionality for each quiz ✅
 * Add media query to display answers in a responsive way for both web & mobile users ✅
-* Add counter/tracker for each question
+* Use Dall-E API to generate outcome images ✅
-* Modify backend to accept the creation of new quizzes/questions ✅
+* Modify backend to accept the creation of new quizzes/questions (nearly completed)
-* Use Dall-E API to generate outcome images
 * Create page with different character/personality profiles

 ## Diagrams